 If you’re an environmentally conscious pool owner, you’ve come to the right place!
 What is an eco-friendly pool, and how can you convert your pool into one?
-There are so many ways you can reduce your environmental impact with just a few simple changes in your pool.
-In this post, we’ll look at a few different products you can use to conserve water, reduce energy requirements, and improve your pool’s chemical usage.
+There are so many ways to reduce your environmental impact with just a few simple changes in your pool.
+In this post, we’ll look at a few products you can use to conserve water, reduce energy requirements, and improve your pool’s chemical usage.

 BONUS TIP: A solar cover reel makes it much easier to handle a solar cover.

 Leslie’s Cover Weekly: An alternative to solar covers, a liquid pool cover forms a chemical barrier on the surface of the pool to reduce evaporation, the leading cause of water and heat loss in a pool.
 It can also help prevent chemical loss.

 Leslie’s Pleatco Ultra Filter Cartridges: These revolutionary filter cartridges offer superior filtration and debris capacity.
 This allows longer periods between cleaning (reduced water use), less frequent replacement (reduced waste), and greater water flow (reduced energy consumption).

 Cartridge Filters: Unlike DE and sand filters, cartridge filters don't require backwashing to clean the filter.
 A quality cartridge filter can reduce pool water waste by as much as 92%.
 This is a significant savings for any eco-friendly pool.